Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-Aaron Gordon could make a big impact for the Denver Nuggets at 8:30 PM on Wednesday versus the Miami Heat in the 2023 NBA Playoffs.
+Aaron Gordon and the rest of the Denver Nuggets hit the court versus the Miami Heat in the NBA Playoffs on Friday, at 8:30 PM ET.

-Let's look at the prop bets available for Gordon, using stats and trends to make good predictions.
+In this article, we look at Gordon's available prop bets, providing stats to help you figure out the best wagers to make.

 Aaron Gordon Prop Bets vs. the Heat